ELRabito/ExilePlayerCargoSavingFixes/README.md

 # PlayerBackpackSavesWeaponsWithAttachments

-This fixes weapons saving their attachments inside player worn backpacks After relogging with the weapons in the backpack, everything is still there.
+This fixes weapons saving their attachments inside player worn backpacks.
+After relogging with fully kitted weapons in the backpack (Scopes etc), everything is still there.

 I marked the single line code changes with "// Change here" in both files.